If you are ever in Seattle, here are some places you must check out! We would like to present to you: The ultimate stoners travel guide to Seattle.

-We feel this is another perfect stoner’s travel destination, as many of us can appreciate the beauty of blown glass (like your favorite bong).
+We feel this is another perfect stoner’s travel destination in Seattle, as many of us can appreciate the beauty of blown glass (like your favorite bong).
 Chihuly Garden and Glass Museum is a long-term exhibition that is located at the Seattle Center.
 The exhibit has eight Galleries, a centerpiece Glasshouse, and a lush garden to explore.
 The museum has been around since 2012 and is admired by thousands of people each year.

 The masterpiece is located in the 40-foot tall glasshouse.
 This is a remarkable space to display his work as the 100-foot long sculpture is suspended from the ceiling.
 If you can, try to go on a clear, sunny day, and prepare to be amazed by the vibrant colors of the blown glass from above.

 The artist, Dale Chihuly was born and raised in Washington and after graduating from university he went on to teach the art of glass blowing.
 He was so eager to further his skills that he went off to work at the Venini glass factory in Venice.
 It is there that he unlocked his full potential.
 Glass art by Dale Chihuly can be found in over 200 museums around the world.